dchristian3188/dchristian3188.github.io/_posts/2017-04-17-Working with Plaster.md

 New-PlasterManifest @manifestProperties
 ```
 The cmdlet produced the below XML.
-Notice how the parameters and content sections are both null.
+Notice how the parameters and content sections are both empty.
 ```xml
 PS C:\Temp> cat .\PlasterManifest.xml
 <?xml version="1.0" encoding="utf-8"?>